podium-lib/client/README.md

 manifest for each registered Podium component.

-By default all manifest are cached 24 hours unless its detected a new version of the manifest by a change in the `podium-version` http header on the content URI.
+By default all manifest are cached 24 hours unless its detected a new version of the manifest by a change in the `podlet-version` http header on the content URI.
 Then the cache is thrown and fresh version of the manifest is cached.

-The default lenght of time the manifests is cached can be configured by setting `maxAge` on the constructor of the client.
+The default length of time the manifests is cached can be configured by setting `maxAge` on the constructor of the client.

 ```js